What is a Talent Agent?

 What does a Talent Agent do?

-The job duties of talent managers involve a large amount of face-to-face negotiation with prospective employers.
-Advances in information technology have allowed talent agents to perform much of their job duties online, but at the end of the day head-to-head contract negotiations determine the final outcome.
+The job duties of a talent agent involve a fair amount of communication and negotiation with prospective employers.
+Advances in information technology have allowed talent agents to perform much of their job duties online, but at the end of the day, person-to-person contract negotiations determine the final outcome.

-Typically, agents spend the majority of their time making phone calls or contacting employers and potential clients online.
-Selling a client's talents to prospective employers takes up a large amount of an agent's day, and the most successful talent agents come up with new and inventive ways to accomplish their goal.
-Occasionally, something as simple as treating an employer's representative with a nice dinner is all it takes to finalize the signing of an agent's client.
+Typically, talent agents spend the majority of their time making phone calls or contacting employers and potential clients online.
+Selling a client's talents to prospective employers takes up a large amount of the agent's day, and the most successful talent agents come up with new and innovative ways to accomplish their goal.
+Occasionally, something as simple as treating an employer's representative with a nice dinner is all it takes to finalize the signing of a client.